Camping food: Lightweight

 Backpackers must carry everything with them so they require all of their gear and food to be as lightweight as possible.
 Campers often turn to freeze-dried and dehydrated meals and ingredients for this reason, but they will also sometimes take a pouch of tuna or some other ingredient with a high water content with them as a treat, providing that the item has nutritional value.
 Backpackers usually take empty containers back with them for recycling and proper disposal.

 Nutrition content

-Backpackers, canoeists, climbers, and other outdoor enthusiasts often cover many miles every day, consuming thousands of calories to keep their energy levels high.
-Backpackers require an average of 480 calories per hour as well as higher sodium levels.
-Because of the high levels of nutritional burn and emphasis on weight, backpackers monitor the ratio of calories to ounces that their food provides.
+Backpackers, canoeists, climbers, and other outdoor enthusiasts often cover many kilometres every day, consuming several kilojoules or thousands of calories to keep their energy levels high.
+Backpackers require an average of 2000 kJ (480 calories) per hour as well as higher sodium levels.
+Because of the high levels of nutritional burn and emphasis on weight, backpackers monitor the ratio of joules to grams (or calories to ounces) that their food provides.
 To ensure their bodies are properly nourished, campers must pay close attention to their meal plans.